sage-code/maj/words.md

 ita = this   | ite = these
 isa = that   | ise = those

-* Common nouns are terminated with "a", semi-vocal or consonant.
+1. Common nouns are terminated with "a" and are 4 characters long,
-* Common are never terminated with { e, i, o, u }
-* Location nouns are terminated with "u"
+2. Some nouns can change termination from "a" to "e" to become plural,

-2. Sometimes nouns have special termination:
+3. Sometimes nouns have special termination, in this case there is no plural form:

-* for beverage terminated with - ol (contains alcohol)
+* for beverage terminated with - ola (contains alcohol),
-* for food that contains a lot of sugar we use - os
+* for food that contains a lot of sugar we use - osa,
+* for nouns representing multiple pieces we use "e" at the end.

+uve = grapes      (invariant plural) uva = grape seed  (singular may be translated different in different languages)

 **patterns**

 * ita  pana   = the bread
+* ite  pane   = these breads
 * ita  acua   = the water
 * ita  banana = the banana
+* ite  banane = these bananas
-* ita  hugaos = sweet juice
+* ita  hugos  = sweet juice

-* ite chcos = the cookies with chocolate
+* ite checosa = the cookies with chocolate
-* ite cheol = the chocolate with alcohol
+* ite cheola  = the chocolate with alcohol

-**numerals**
+##: numerals

 Numerals can be used with nouns to specify how many:

-* bin bane = one bananas
+* ti coma-pa bin pana = you have eat one banana
-* cut mere = two apples
+* ti coma-pa cut mere = you have eat two apples

-* gin uves = three grapes
+**Observe:** that last letter of noun is changing from "a" to "e" with numbers > 1.

 Dictinary  is work in progress